 Organizational roles and responsibilities

-22 Feb 2024: The Unjournal is scaling up, and looking to build our team.
+14 Jan 2025: The Unjournal is still looking to build our team and evaluator pool.
 Please consider the roles below and express your interest here or contact us at contact@unjournal.org.

 Management committee members